Q: What are the programme requirements and selection principles?

 Interactive learning such as laboratory and fieldwork are adopted.
 Students are required to conduct field trips both locally and outside Hong Kong (e.g. North America, Europe, Africa, Australia and South-East Asia).
-More information can be found in the programme handbook.
+More information can be found in the introduction video and programme handbook.

 Q: What are some job or further studies opportunities for graduates?